 Factors That Impact Price

-So why is there so much variation when it comes to buying a pomeranian puppy?
+So why is there so much variation when it comes to buying a Pomeranian puppy?
 Well, because there are a lot of factors that influence it.
+Among those factors are puppy quality (health), location, where you acquire your puppy, and coat color.

 The so-called “quality” of a dog is one of the biggest influences on price.
 Quality doesn’t necessarily reflect the health, personality, or behavior of a dog, though health does play a role in determining the quality of a dog.
 Instead, quality refers to how well the dog can be expected to perform in conformity competitions and how well it can be expected to produce other dogs that do the same.